rabsingh/Capstone-Project/README.md

 ### 2.2 Additional Features
 - A chore list that links to the shopping list.
-- Children can be rewarded with the ability to add items to the shopping list upon completing a chore.
+- Children can be rewarded so they can add items to the shopping list upon completing a chore.
-- Parents can set rewards that children can select after completing tasks.
+- Parents can set rewards on the completion of chores.

 ---